 - a knife or boning tool to use for applying pressure as you transfer the photo

-- tile sealer – I used Aquamix Enrich-n-Seal in quart size.
-I made several sets to give as gifts.
-It also comes in pint size.
+- tile sealer – I used Aquamix Enrich-n-Seal I made several sets to give as gifts to offset the cost.

 - foam brushes

 - The paper copies need to be made on a copy machine or printer that uses TONER not ink.
 This will not work properly with ink or laserjet printers.
 Most local office stores or local printing companies use toner.

 - Because the image will be transferred face down, consider reversing the image before printing it so words and such face the correct direction on the finished tile.